SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    "declin*" OR "dismantl*" OR "nullif*" OR "hinder*" )
 NEAR
-  ("transaction" OR "remittance*" OR "money transfer*" OR "money deliver*" OR "cash deliver*" OR "assignment of money" OR "money order$" OR "money transmission$"
+  ("remittance*" OR "money transfer*" OR "money deliver*" OR "cash deliver*" OR "assignment of money" OR "money order$" OR "money transmission$"
   )
 NEAR